National Philharmonic of Ukraine

-Early-20th-century Russian postcard depicting the Merchants Assembly building in Kyiv.
+Early 20th century Russian postcard depicting the Merchants Assembly building in Kyiv.

-The National Philharmonic of Ukraine (Національна Філармонія України), often referred to as Kyiv Philharmonic and National Philharmonic, is a complex of two adjacent concert halls in the Khreshchatyi Park in Kyiv, Ukraine.
+The National Philharmonic of Ukraine (Національна Філармонія України), often referred to as the Kyiv Philharmonic and National Philharmonic, is a complex of two adjacent concert halls in the Khreshchatyi Park in Kyiv, Ukraine.
 Formerly the Merchant's House, the building's use for musical performances is associated with the Philharmonic Society, established by Mykola Lysenko.

 The historic building was built at the end of the 19th century.
 Standing at the end of Khreshchatyk street near the European Square, it has hosted numerous Russian composers such as Sergei Rachmaninoff, Alexander Scriabin, and Pyotr Ilyich Tchaikovsky and famous opera singers like Leonid Sobinov and Feodor Chaliapin.

 History

 The Merchant's House

 At the end of the nineteenth century, Kyiv, at the time the leading commercial center in the south-west of the Russian Empire, flourished in its cultural development.
 In 1881, the Council of Elders of the Kyiv Merchants Assembly acquired permission to establish a recreational area in the Tsarskaya (Tsar’s) Square (now the European Square) where a year later a brick building decorated with towers and metal eaves was erected by the famous Kyiv architect Vladimir Nikolayev and named the Merchants' House (Merchants' Assembly).
 The building rapidly gained recognition among Kyiv residents and became the center for cultural gatherings where society held masquerade balls, science and political conferences, charitable lotteries, and literary evenings.
 Because of the building's good acoustics the Merchants' House became popular for musical performances.

 The history of the Merchants' House has been greatly affected by the Ukrainian composer, pianist and conductor Mykola Lysenko.
 As one of the founders of the Philharmonic Society, Ukrainian Club, and Ukrainian School of Music, Lysenko was elected to the directorate board of the Merchants' House and brought the music of many Russian and European composers to the citizens of Kyiv.

 After the Russian Revolution the building underwent a big change in its purpose and accommodated the Proletarian House of Arts, converted to the House of Political Education, and later to the Bolshevik Club and Republican Palace of Pioneers.
 The Merchant's Assembly ceased to exist in 1919.
 In 1927, the Philharmonic Society moved to Kharkiv when the city became the capital of the Ukrainian Soviet Socialist Republic.
 But in 1934 it returned to Kyiv when the city regained its status.

 After the 1941 Nazi invasion, the Philharmonic Society stopped its work, and most of its priceless archives were destroyed.
 During the German occupation of Kyiv, the Society's building was converted to a German Officer's Club.
 This was one of the important reasons why the building was not destroyed, remaining one of the very few surviving pre-war buildings on Khreshchatyk street.
 Following the liberation of Kyiv, the Philharmonic Society building resumed its operation in 1944 as soon as hostilities moved away from Kyiv.